The History of HoopsEnglish

 In 2010 hoopsenglish was live on the web and a guy named Brandon reached out to me asking about any opportunities with HoopsEnglish.
 He had just moved to Barcelona and we had coffee and immediately hit it off as a fellow “hoop-a-holic.”
 In 2012 I was going to Barcelona Activa (an entrepeneurial initiative) and if I did not get a professional job in coaching I was going to pursue HoopsEnglish full time.
 I had my first student sign up for the platform at 100 euros for the year and I did some collaborations with summer camps in Spain utilizing HoopsEnglish.
 In August of 2012 I got a call for a coaching job in the Canary Islands which I happily accepted.
 For the next couple years we had an early version of a mobile app available and I gave access to the players at the Academy and got some early feedback on the experience.
 In 2012-14 Brandon did some in person events in Barcelona and each summer I revisited the project by means of upgrading the mobile app.

 From 2014-19 as my coaching career took me to the NBA G-League, New Zealand and now Israel there was no time for HoopsEnglish during the season and it was only a project I visited in the summer.
 In the summer of 2019 I was in serious talks with a city in Spain to offer a blended learning experience to their basketball coaches.
 The idea was to use a “renovated” HoopsEnglish platform in the Spring and then in the summer to have a one week “camp” where we covered the content more in depth during and in person training experience.
-I hoped to share a combination of language learning experience and communication skills that I have learned in Euroleague the last 5 years.
+I hoped to share a combination of language learning experience and communication skills that I have found most effective in professional basketball.

 Then COVID hit and that project was immediately side tracked but the platform was really looking good.
 I had the fear that the basketball world may not start up for a while so during those lock down months I connected with some people who also liked the idea and so HoopsEnglish continues into a new chapter.